Purga, Queensland: Geography

+The Cunningham Highway enters the locality from the north (Yamanto / Deebing Heights) and travels west, exiting the locality to the north-west (Willowbank / Amberley).

-Ipswich – Boonah Road (State Route 93) runs through from north-east to south-east.
+Ipswich – Boonah Road (State Route 93) enters the locality from the north-east (Yamanto), then runs south through the locality, before exiting to the south-east (Peak Crossing / Goolman).

+The predominant land use is grazing on vegetation.

 History

 The area was named after the parish which was derived from the Aboriginal word pur-pur, meaning a meeting place.